sejrsgaard/foundryvtt-lights-out-theme-shadowdark/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+**Which Foundry version are you running?**
+Older than V12 / V12 / V13

 **Do you have other modules installed?**
 Yes / No